mark-mishyn/redis-homework/README.md

 ### Keys Eviction
 Here we are using simplest Redis setup.
 File redis.conf sets max memory to 1mb.
-There is a pytoh script with fucntions to test 6 keys evistion policies:
+There is a python script with fucntions to test 6 keys evistion policies:
 1. allkeys-random
 2. allkeys-lru
 3. allkeys-lfu